newazCS/production-playwright-framework/README.md

 npm run report:open
 ```

+`npm run report` first normalizes result labels so Allure groups tests by type, then portal, then suite.

-> CI automatically publishes the report to GitHub Pages.
+CI automatically publishes the merged report to GitHub Pages.

 ---